defgsus/good-github/README.md

 Explain your rationale fully, even if you feel it goes without saying.
 -->

-Refactored weed slowdown to work based on a signal sent to the recipient carrying list data.

-Added a variable for weed slowdown multiplier to species.
-Human Heroes have 0.5 weed slowdown because haha funny.
-Transferred Yautja's weed immunity to species.

-Added an admin-only example item 'hiking boots' that halve weed slowdown.

-Removed a useless define for XVX.

 # Explain why it's good for the game

 <!-- Please add a short description of why you think these changes would